Information for Relatives of a Deceased Class Member

 What is the Probate Plan?

-The Probate Special Master and Probate Special Counsel have been appointed to develop and carry out a process to deliver settlement funds to the heirs and devisees of deceased Class Members.
+The Probate Special Master and Probate Special Counsel have been appointed to develop and carry out a process to deliver settlement funds to the heirs and devisees of Deceased Class Members.
 For any families who do not hire private counsel, the Probate Special Master and Probate Special Counsel will petition the Probate Court for approval to make distributions to the proper heirs and devisees.
 Any fees or costs incurred in this approval will be deducted from the settlement payment.

 Back To Top -